Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 Diagnosis of dyslexia in primary aged children usually occurs within the first two years of school, as this is the period when they begin learning to read.
 However, there are cases where children are diagnosed before they develop reading skills.
 Moreover, some individuals may not receive a diagnosis until adolescence or adulthood, as they may have successfully masked their symptoms during their earlier years.

-Dyslexia can be identified through various warning signs, such as delayed speech, trouble pronouncing specific words, struggles in alphabet learning, difficulty in writing their own name, frequent reading errors, slow and expressionless reading, avoidance of reading tasks, challenges in comprehending written material, and a restricted vocabulary.
+Certain warning signs of dyslexia may include delayed speech, trouble pronouncing certain words, challenges in learning the alphabet, difficulty in writing their own name, frequent errors while reading, slow and expressionless reading, avoidance of reading tasks, struggles in comprehending written material, and a limited vocabulary.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder) Autism/ASDDysgraphiaDyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.